mil167/FFBEWiki/README.md

 10/26/2018 - Raid: Lost City of Dipan - Valkyrie Profile Collab banner data has been uploaded into the database.

 10/27/2018 - Live app has been updated with a homepage!
 Users can access the app on Heroku with this new URL: http://ffbewiki1.herokuapp.com/

+11/2/2018 - King Mog Farming Event: The Clash on Big Bridge - Type-0 banner data has been uploaded into the database.